FatimAmiri/main/docs/.source/reference/compas.datastructures.rst

 .. module:: compas.datastructures

-:mod:`compas.datastructures` defines a mesh datastructure, a network, and a cellular mesh.
+This package defines a mesh datastructure, a network, and a cellular mesh.

 Mesh
 ====

-:class:`compas.datastructures.Mesh` is implemented as a half-edge datastructure.
+The mesh is implemented as a half-edge datastructure.
 It is meant for the representation of polygonal *"surface"* meshes.
 A mesh can be connected or disconnected.
 A mesh can be closed or open.
 A mesh can be comprised of only vertices.